A Complete Guide of IELTS Speaking Part 2

 The card above is called a cue card.
 The topic is stated in the first sentence.
 In this case it is "the zoo you recently visited" is the topic.
 Remember, the three bullet points and the final sentence are only to give you for a guideline what you should talk about.
 You don't need to stay rigid to these points.

-The Common Mistakes You Must Avoid
+You Must Avoid the Common Mistakes

 As we mentioned before, There are some common mistakes that may impact on your score.
 Most of these mistakes students make not because they are not a good speaker, but because they don't know the techniques how to attempt the questions to maximize their score.
 Let's discuss these one by one in a bit detail: